It helped. I don't know why.

 Calmly, I choose to panic.

-Knotting the muscles in my legs, I shove off hard, back arched, arms thrust forward like a competition swimmer.
-My face makes a sickening thud against the outcrop, but my fingertips find a crevice in the blind rock.
-I jam my knuckles in, head throbbing, lips numb and swelling, and hang.
+Knotting the muscles in my legs, I shove off hard, back arched, arms thrust forward like an Olympic swimmer.
+My face slams into the outcrop, but my fingertips find a crevice.
+I jam my knuckles into it, lips numb and swelling, head throbbing, and dangle.
 My boots kick briefly in the void, then find a ripple of their own.
-Chin clenched against the ledge, I cling again, and gasp, and wait for the nausea to pass.
-A rivulet of blood trickles from my nose, down the rock, and into my tee shirt.
-But I'm well-belayed, suspended by my own skeleton.
-A leaden heel flung over the rim, and I throw my arse into the job and flop onto the deck like a halibut.
+Chin clenched against the ledge, I cling and gasp, and wait for the nausea to pass.
+A rivulet of blood trickles down the rock and into my tee shirt collar.
+But I'm well-belayed now, hanging by my own skeleton.
+A heavy heel flung over the rim, and I throw my arse into the job to flop myself onto the deck like a halibut.

-For a long time I just lie in the hot grit, trembling, an arm tossed over my eyes, and wheeze.
-At length, choking on the blood now flowing backward, I rise to half lotus, clamp a bandana over my nose, and pant through my mouth.
-Golden morning whispers the dry bunchgrass that tufts the cracks.
-A Steller's jay screams in the treetops below, neon blue among the needles.
-And far below that a forested valley stretches, pristine and wild, to the edge of the world.
+For a long time I just laid in the hot grit, trembling, one arm tossed over my eyes.
+At length, choking on blood now flowing backward, I rose to half lotus, clamped a bandana over my nose, and panted through my mouth.
+Golden morning whispered the dry grass in the cracks.
+A Steller's jay screamed in the treetops below, neon blue amongst the needles.
+Far below that a forested valley stretched pristine to the edge of the world.

-At last the bleeding stops, and sometime later, the singing in my spine.
-I fill my mouth with cold water and lie back down.
+The bleeding stopped eventually, and some time later, the singing in my spine.
+I swallowed cold water and laid back again.

 That day I decided I'd got what I came for.
 Since then, my heartache remedies trend to solitary journeys through remote places.